Hot Mix 5: Background

-The City of Chicago recognized the Hot Mix 5's contribution to the creation of house music and honored them by presenting each member with an individual street named after them and in addition a street called "Hot Mix 5 Way", which is located in downtown Chicago on the corner of Michigan Avenue and Balbo Drive.
+The City of Chicago recognized the Hot Mix 5's contribution to the creation of house music and honored them by presenting each original member with an individual street named after them, and in addition a street called "Hot Mix 5 Way", which is located in downtown Chicago on the corner of Michigan Avenue and Balbo Drive.
 Kenny Jason was presented with a street sign which is called DJ Kenny Jammin Jason Boulevard, located on the corner of Kedzie and Logan Blvd near Logan Square in Chicago.
 Farley also received a street sign which is located at 13th & Michigan, also in Chicago.
-Today, The Hot Mix 5 DJs continue to perform globally spreading the sound of house music.
-Mickey has a TV show called Intensi-T, a live stage show at the Planet Hollywood complex on the Las Vegas Strip, and mentioned as a Grammy semi finalist in 2012.
-Ralphi, a Grammy finalist in 2013, has produced recordings for many major recording artists with countless charting hits.
-Farley has continued his DJ career by performing globally, and producing.
-Kenny's Addicted to Radio station has been nominated as one of America's top radio stations.
+Mickey Oliver's street sign is located at the Belmont Red Line stop On Belmont & Wilton.
+Mickey Oliver went on to have a major show at the Planet Hollywood casino in Las Vegas.
+The theatrical presentation told the story of how music became a world wide genre.
+Mickey also starred as Actor ! on ABC TV Las Vegas, Direct TV, Dish Network in the TC show, IN-TEN-SI-T TV.
+The Hot Mix 5 DJs continue to perform globally.
+The Guardian, widely known as the #1 publication in the world named the Hot Mix 5 as one of the top 10 DJs of all time.
+Voodoo Pizza, a pizza shop in London, has previously served a Hot Mix 5 themed pizza.